hunglm-dev/Spring-kafka/README.md

 ```

 - **Producer**
-   - Produce person infomation to the *kafka-topic*
+   - Produce person infomation to the *kafka-topic* (specifically, here is *'person-provider*')
    - Can change the configuration in the [application.yml](producer/src/main/resources/application.yml)
    - Start using IDE or ``` mvn spring-boot:run```

 - **Person-Procesor**
    - Simulator matching the person sent from **Producer** with adress
-    and send to another kafkatopic (specifically here is *'person-full'*)
+    and send to another kafkatopic (specifically, here is *'person-full'*)
    - Can change the configuration in [application.yml](person-processor/src/main/resources/application.yml)
 - **Person-full-collector**
-   - Collect full Information of the person sent frm **Person-Processor**
+   - Collect full-information of the person sent from **Person-Processor**
    - Depending on the bussines you can use the received data for some purpose.
    - Also, change the the configuration in [application.yml](person-full-collector/src/main/resources/application.yml)